 Discover and Compare the World of Merlot and Cabernet Sauvignon Red Wines at Marketview

 The world of red wines is rich, fascinating and — at times — overwhelming.
-At Marketview Liquor, we offer an extensive yet approachable catalog of cabernet sauvignons and merlots both in-store and online, available to ship to your home.
+At Marketview Liquor, we offer an extensive, yet approachable catalog of cabernet sauvignons and merlots both in-store and online, available to ship directly to your front door.
 Make your red wine comparisons easier with our online search features, filtering everything from price and points to subregions and vintage years.
-Browse our online selection and order your next wine case of merlot, cabernet sauvignons — or both!
+Browse our online selection, order your next wine case of merlot, cabernet sauvignon or both and give these delicious, complex wines a try!